Psalm 8

 Psalm 8:5

-You made him a little lower than the heavenly beings and crowned him with glory and honor.
+You made him but little lower than the angels, you crowned him with glory and honor,

 We are reminded of the order of things and that is God above all others followed by the angels in heaven.
 We were created a little lower than the angels (more humble) but God has a way of elevating the humble things.